jefeish/copilot-fundamentals-training/demos/Node-calculator/README-Java.md

-# Copilot Calculator Exercise (NodeJS)
+# Copilot Calculator Exercise (Java)

 - **Intent:** Give Directions
 - **Context:** Provide Examples
 - **Clarity:** Easy to Understand
 - **Specificity:** Precision in Detail

 A small demo project to exercise the basic capabilities of Copilot in your IDE.
-In this demo you should create a Node based calculator Module that you can access from the command-line via an `index.js` entry-point.
-We use copilot to help us with the content creation of the `calculator.js`, `index,js` and some Node packaging settings.
+In this demo you should create a Java based `Calculator` class that you can access from the command-line via an `Index.java` entry-point.
+We use copilot to help us with the content creation of the `Calculator.java`, `Index,java` and some Node packaging settings.
 Enjoy !

 >Note: The demo/workshop only uses **Copilot** features to complete the solution.

 ## Pre-Requisits